potterheadk/system-design-observability-learning/3_kubernetes-migration/commands_to_follow.md

 ## 🛠️ Step 2: The "Image" Trick

 **The Problem:**
 K8s usually tries to pull images from Docker Hub.
-Your images (`async-event-platform-api`) are local.
+Your images (`blocking-api and worker`) are local.
 K8s can't see them.

 **The Arch Linux Power Move:**
 We will point your terminal's Docker client to talk to **Minikube's Docker Daemon**.